RamiAbdullah-Prog/image_super_resolution_app/README.md

 This application uses a pre-trained autoencoder model to enhance the quality of uploaded images.
 The model is loaded from the `autoencoder_final.keras` file, which must be placed in the root directory of the project.

 If you don't have a pre-trained model, you can either train your own autoencoder model using TensorFlow or download an existing one.

+Make sure to update the `git clone` URL and the `autoencoder_final.keras` model file if necessary.
+Also, you can customize any sections to fit your specific use case better.